Radhika Apte: Short films

 Radhika Apte has also acted in a number of short films, including Darmiyan, in which she played a college girl, Ekta, and Vakratunda Swaha, which was filmed by Ashish Avikunthak over a period of 12 years.
 She played one of the lead roles in Anurag Kashyap's film on eve teasing, That Day After Everyday, which released on YouTube in 2012.
 She has played the title role in Sujoy Ghosh's 2015 Bengali short film Ahalya.

 Personal life

 Apte met Benedict Taylor in 2011 in London during her year-long sabbatical when she had gone to learn contemporary dance.
 Director Sarang Sathaye, a friend of Radhika, in October 2012, said that the two had been living together for a while and that a registered marriage took place a month before the official ceremony was said to be held in March 2013.
 In 2024, she gave birth to their daughter.

 Apte has spoken out against sexual harassment in the Indian film industry.
-She supported the MeToo movement in India, stating that she was hopeful that it could bring about a change if enough major industry figures were to participate.
+She supported the MeToo movement in India, stating that she was hopeful that it could bring about a change with major industry.